kehantan/labbook/docs/assays/plaque.rst

 **Procedure**

 #.
 Trypsinise the cells in culture flask.
 Refer to :ref:`trypsinise <My target>`.
 #.
+Count the cells.
+Refer to :ref:`cell count <cell count>`.
+#.
 Check if there are enough cells for 6 well plate.
 Calculate the required amount of cell suspension to aspirate into each well.
 #.
 Dispense 1.5 mL of complete DMEM in each well of the 6 well plate.
 #.
 Dispense required amount of cell suspension into each well.
 #.
-Tilt the 6 well plate to distribute the cells evenly.
+Tilt the 6 well plate back and forth and side to side to distribute the cells evenly across the base of the wells.
 #.
 Incubate for 24 hrs or longer depending on the number of cells you seed.

 Section 2 - Infection